 Your destination today Anghiari is an interesting town characterised by its 13th-century town walls.
 It really is a medieval jewel of the region.
 The town was established mainly due to its strategic position overlooking the flat valley below.
 The flat valley underneath the village was the location of the Battle of Anghiari in 1440.
 Then Florentine troops won the battle against the army from Milano.

-Before reaching Anghiari though you have a wonderful walk crossing castle topped hills, ancient parish churches and medieval villages and hamlets.
-The landscape really is stunning, looking west it’s easy to recognise the Alpe di Poti mountain chain, in the north the Alpe di Catenaia, towards the south the flat plain of the Tiber river and east the Alpe della Luna.
-Once you arrive in Anghiari visit this amazing medieval hamlet and have a drink in “Giardini del Vicario” at Piazza del Popolo.
+Before reaching Anghiari your walk on dirt roads and paths takes you past the 13th-century church of St. John the Baptist.
+This is where Michelangelo was baptized.
+Now you walk along the Valtiberina valley enjoying breathtaking views around you.
+You shall come across ancient parish churches and medieval villages today.
+The landscape is stunning with breathtaking views.
+If you look west it’s easy to recognise the imposing of Alpe di Poti mountain chain and further north the Alpe di Catenaia.
+Soon you will arrive in Anghiari where you can visit this medieval hamlet and maybe have a drink in “Giardini del Vicario” at Piazza del Popolo.
 It’s a lovely cafè-wine bar with a wonderful view over the valley.

 After breakfast, you shall have a short transfer to Sansepolcro.
 It is worth spending a short while to explore this medieval town before starting your walk.
 It dates from the 9th century and has a number of interesting buildings.
 During the 2nd world war, it was saved from destruction by the efforts of a Tony Clarke who was a British officer of the Royal Horse Artillery who managed to halt the Allied artillery attack in order to save the Piero della Francesca’s fresco.
 After your short visit, your walk is a long promenade in the valley, following the course of the Tiber River.
 The itinerary links the two most important towns of Valtiberina.
 Along the route, you shall pass some lovely country houses.